xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **protocol**\  (switches.protocol)

- Prorocol for running remote commands for the switch.
+ Protocol for running remote commands for the switch.
 The valid values are: ssh, telnet. ssh is the default.
 If the sshusername is blank, the username, password and protocol will be retrieved from the passwd table with "switch" as the key.
 The passwd.comments attribute is used for protocol.